 Social media scheduling tools are great.

 As a one-person marketing team, I understand being pressed for time.
 Certain things take priority.
 Especially in a service industry, social media needs to start being one of them.
-Although I do use Hootsuite, I still make it appoint to check each channel individually.
+Although I've used Hootsuite and currently use Buffer, I still make it appoint to check each channel individually.
 I look for comments, private messages, sharing, and even likes.
 It never takes long, so I check 2-3 times a day.
 Giving the time to say "thanks for sharing!" or replying to a comment helps continue to build on your high-quality customer service.
 Although I never directly work with the customers, I want to make sure that they know they can reach the company whether it's in a phone call or private message.

 One pet peeve I have as a consumer, who is also a marketing professional, is when a company asks you to tag them or use a special hashtag for a promotion or campaign then does nothing with it.
 If you ask your followers to do something specific and they take time to do it, please acknowledge them for it!
 A quick like or comment could mean the difference between brand loyalty or changing their perspective of your company.

-Keep the engagement going - that's what social media is for!
+Keep the engagement going - after all, it is called "social" media so be social!
 Think of it as one more outlet for customer service, positively advancing your customers' experience with your company and building a great reputation.

 Don't have time to schedule and monitor your business social media accounts?
 Let's chat!